Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Ablation studies

-\paragraph{Update sparsity analysis} The key design for achieving low model rate is in update sparsity.
+The key design for achieving a low model rate is in update sparsity.
 We achieve this by using a spike-and-slab prior around global model parameter values.
-Training with the spike-and-slab prior is sparsity enforcing (on average around 10 \% of all quantized parameters receive a zero update).
+Training with the spike-and-slab prior is sparsity enforcing (on average around 0.8 \% of all quantized parameters receive a non-zero update).
 To quantify savings of our chosen spike-and-slab prior, we compute the cross-entropy of our prior with the resulting model $\delta$ after training.
 This is the number of bits we need to transmit the model update.
-On the other hand, assume we had a Gaussian prior with same variance as our ``slab'' component, and assuming the resulting $\delta$ follows the same distribution, the entropy of this Gaussian prior gives the expected number of bits to transmit non-sparse model update.
-We estimate the difference of the two scenarios to be around 7.5 bits per parameter.
+On the other hand, assume we had a Gaussian prior with the same variance as our ``slab'' component, and assuming the resulting $\delta$ follows the same distribution, the entropy of this Gaussian prior gives the expected number of bits to transmit non-sparse model update.
+We estimate the difference between the two scenarios to be around 7.5 bits per parameter.